Category: Technically Light

 Conclusion

-In this tutorial, we deployed a WordPress site to levv cloud with a single compose file.
+In this tutorial, we deployed a WordPress blog to levv cloud with a single compose file.

-Here’s a recap of what we did to deploy you wordpress site :
+Here’s a recap of what we did to deploy our WordPress site :

-As you can see, deploying service on levv is very easy and secure by design.
+As you can see, deploying applications on levv is very easy and secure by design.

 If you find this article helpful, or if you have any questions related to deploying your applications on levv cloud, feel free to drop me a line in the comments below!